 - Unavoidable medical appointments

 - Short term family crisis

 - Agreed term time leave for exceptional circumstances (see below)

 - Non-urgent medical or dental appointments.

-New government regulations have made it clear that Headteachers can only grant leave of absence in exceptional circumstances.
-Any request must be made in advance and in writing to the Headteacher.
-A form is available from the school office.
+New government regulations have made it clear that Headteachers/Head of Schools can only grant leave of absence in exceptional circumstances.
+Any request must be made in advance and in writing to the Head of School.
+A form is available from the School Office.
 Circumstances where leave may be considered are;

-- Police, fire service staff being told when they can or cannot take leave
+- Police, fire service, ambulance staff being told when they can or cannot take leave.

 Parents and carers are committing an offence if they fail to ensure the regular and punctual attendance at school of their child.
 In ensuring the law is upheld, Huish Episcopi Primary School and the Attendance Officer work in partnership to monitor the attendance of children.
-Where attendance is irregular or below the expected level without medical confirmation, Huish Episcopi Primary will send out letters, telephone or meet with parents to discuss any difficulties.
-Where attendance remains below an acceptable level without confirmed medical reasons, we will refer the matter to the local authority.
-The local authority have a duty to remind parents of their legal responsibilities regarding ensuring their children are receiving education appropriate to their needs.
+Where attendance is irregular or below the expected level without medical confirmation, Huish Episcopi Primary School will send out letters, telephone or meet with parents to discuss any difficulties.
+Where attendance remains below an acceptable level without confirmed medical reasons, we will refer the matter to the Local Authority.
+The Local Authority have a duty to remind parents of their legal responsibilities regarding ensuring their children are receiving education appropriate to their needs.
 Ultimately, as a last resort, the local authority may have to consider taking legal action against the parents through the courts or issuing a fixed penalty notice in respect of the non-attendance.